univention/univention-corporate-server/doc/changelog/index.rst

 * The global uniqueness of ``mailAlternativeAdress`` with ``mailPrimaryAddress`` is now configurable via the UCR variable :envvar:`directory/manager/mail-address/uniqueness` (:uv:bug:`54596`).

-* The performance and debuggability of the UDM command line client has been improved (:uv:bug:`33224`).
+* The performance and ability to debug the UDM command line client has been improved (:uv:bug:`33224`).

 * The UDM command line client now writes error messages and warnings to